 With in this (411) The All Inclusive Live Surgical Course there are many objectives, some are listed below:

-- Basic overall understanding and facets of implementing implant dentistry, including surgical and prosthetic components
+Basic knowledge of implementing implant dentistry in your practice, including surgical and prosthetic components

-- Understanding of Surgical Diagnosis and Treatment Planning starting with the anticipated prosthetic result
+Grasp a better understanding of surgical diagnosis and treatment planning starting with the anticipated prosthetic result

 A spacious guest room with granite countertops, soft earth tones and rich dark woods awaits your arrival at Hilton Columbus/Polaris.
 Stay comfortable with a 55-inch HDTV, mini-refrigerator and complimentary WiFi.
 Their convenient location and complimentary shuttle within a 5-mile radius make it easy to get to Columbus attractions and the airport (24 hours advance notice is requested).
 Take time for the Papillon Day Spa, fitness center, indoor pool and whirlpool.
 The Hilton Columbus/Polaris extends an exclusive offer for The Midwest Implant Institute Registrants.
 For MII registration, visit The Hilton Columbus/Polaris website here!